BeamMP/Docs/docs/en/support/game-faq.md

 ---
 #### **Does BeamMP work on a cracked version of BeamNG?**

-BeamMP is not guaranted not work with cracked versions or outdated versions of BeamNG.drive.
+BeamMP is not guaranted to work with cracked versions or outdated versions of BeamNG.drive.

 ---
 #### **Does BeamMP work on linux?**